roku674/landbruget.dk/backend/README.md

 ## Stack

-Pipelines run through will be run on Github workflows and actions
+Pipelines run through will be mostly run on Github workflows and actions.

 We use a [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) for our data storage and pipeline infrastructure.